A01752391/Videojuego/GDD.md

 - _Standard Chess Moves:_ click to select a piece, then click a highlighted legal square to move or capture.
 - _Scoring:_ capture value = classic chess points (Pawn = 1, Knight/Bishop = 3, Rook = 5, Queen = 9; checkmate grants +12).
 - _Power-Up Unlocks:_ Power-ups are unlocked by reaching specific point thresholds during a round.
 For example, the first power-up is granted at 5 points, the second at 10, and so on.
 Upon crossing each threshold, the player is awarded a random power-up and it is added to their inventory.
+The powerups can be accumulated through rounds if they're not used, and each player has a limit of 5 powerups at the same time on inventory (when the number is reached no more powerups can appear for the player).
+- Types_Of_Power-Ups: There are two types of powerups: Piece powerups, which work by changing the movement range of a piece; and Board powerups, which work by changing piece placements, piece swaps, etc.
-- _Power-Up Use:_ On your turn, you can activate a power-up instead of making a traditional move, or as an enhancement to a move (depending on the power-up type).
+- _Power-Up_Use:_ On your turn, you can activate a power-up instead of making a traditional move, or as an enhancement to a move (depending on the power-up type).
 Click to select the power-up, then click on the target (a piece, square, or zone) to apply its effect.
 - _Available Power-Ups:_
   1. _Blast:_ Destroys a selected enemy piece instantly.
   2. _Teleport:_ Move one of your pieces to any unoccupied square on the board.